Giwa15/Tiincat/README.md

 # Tiincat

-# Attached below is the Demo lik to the exercise
+# Attached below is the Demo link to the exercise

 https://giwa15.github.io/Tiincat/